BodeTobias/AutoPDEx/docs/_build/html/_sources/variational_schemes.rst.txt

       \mathbf{R}_{\mathrm{LS}} := \frac{\partial \Pi_{\mathrm{LS}}}{\partial \mathbf{d}} = \mathbf{0}.

-   If we consider, for instance, a second order PDE, the shape functions have to be able to reproduce second order polynomials and should be globally `C^1` continuous.
-In order to ensure optimality also in the `L^2` and `H^1` norms, the least square functional has to be norm-equivalent to them.
+   If we consider, for instance, a second order PDE, the shape functions have to be able to reproduce second order polynomials and should be globally :math:`C^1` continuous.
+In order to ensure optimality also in the :math:`L^2` and :math:`H^1` norms, the least square functional has to be norm-equivalent to them.

 2. **Galerkin Method (strong/weak form)**:
    In the Galerkin method, the DOFs are searched in a way, that the PDE is fulfilled in a weighted average sense, such that the residual is orthogonal to a test space.
-Let's call it the strong form Galerkin method, in case we solve for the DOFs by making the following functional stationary:
+Let's call it the strong form Galerkin method, in case we solve for the DOFs by making the following functional stationary with respect to the test function DOFs:

    .. math::
       \delta\Pi_{\mathrm{G}} = \int_{\Omega} \mathbf{r}_h \cdot \mathbf{v} \, \mathrm{d}\Omega